-Kirk Nesset is author of two books of short stories, Mr. Agreeable and Paradise Road, as well as a book of translations, Alphabet of the World: Selected Works by Eugenio Montejo; he is also author of a nonfiction study, The Stories of Raymond Carver, and a book of poems, Saint X. He was awarded the Drue Heinz literature prize in 2007 and has received a Pushcart Prize and grants from the Pennsylvania Council on the Arts.
-His stories, poems, translations and essays have appeared in hundreds of journals, including The Paris Review, The Kenyon Review, The Southern Review, American Poetry Review, Gettysburg Review, Iowa Review, New England Review, Ploughshares, Agni, The Sun and Prairie Schooner, among others.
+Kirk Nesset is author of Mr. Agreeable and Paradise Road (fiction), as well as Saint X, a book of poems, and The Stories of Raymond Carver, a nonfiction study.
+He also authored and edited two books of translations, Alphabet of the World: Selected Works by Eugenio Montejo, and Disappearances: Stories by Edmundo Paz Soldan (forthcoming, Calypso Editions).
+He was awarded the Drue Heinz literature prize in 2007 and has received a Pushcart Prize, the Perry Poetry Prize (2013) and grants from the Pennsylvania Council on the Arts.
+His stories, poems, translations and essays have appeared in hundreds of journals, including The Paris Review, The Kenyon Review, The Southern Review, American Poetry Review, Gettysburg Review, Iowa Review, New England Review, Ploughshares, Agni, Witness, Crazyhorse, The Sun and Prairie Schooner, among others.
 His short short fictions have been widely anthologized, appearing in W. W. Norton’s Flash Fiction Forward, New Sudden Fiction, Sudden Fiction Latino, and elsewhere.